bazzline/php_component_code_generator/README.md

 * use symfony console and commands
     * add user interaction (ask if file should be overwritten/saved
 * what about something like [that](https://github.com/zetacomponents/PhpGenerator/blob/master/docs/example_general.php)
+* implement [automatically documentation](https://github.com/wells5609/CodeGenerator) (validate if this is still better than current approach)

 # Inspired By